XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 ### ⚒ Fetching Blockchain Data using Web3Modal

-Now lets get some blockchain data and show it on our dApp.
-Lets move to the `./src/components/Content` folder and open the `index.tsx` file.
-It should look as follow:
+Now you can show some blockchain data in your dApp.
+Move to the `./src/components/Content` folder and open the `index.tsx` file.
+It should look as shown here:

 ```jsx
 import React, { useState } from "react";